 In a way, his plan had worked.

-Oliver rolled onto his side, coughing out a fine spray of blood onto the filthy cobblestone.
+Oliver rolled onto his side, coughing out a fine spray of blood onto the filthy cobblestones.
 He stared at it in surprise for a couple of seconds, then climbed unsteadily to his feet.
-His battle wand was gone, and when he took a step, he stumbled and almost fell, if not for Huntley’s stabilizing grip.
+His battle wand was gone, and when he took a step, he stumbled and would have fallen if not for Huntley’s stabilizing grip.
 Long wooden splinters had impaled Oliver’s leg in several places.
 He reached down and tugged at the largest, but his fingers slipped off the bloody surface, and the movement sent another dizzying explosion of pain throughout his chest and back.

-Coughing again, Oliver looked out over the street-sized battlefield.
-While Oliver was still insensate after the attack, someone had taken down the air witch and a couple of the others.
-But the remaining enemy forces hadn’t lost their determination, even though there were only a handful left.
+Coughing again, Oliver looked out over the battlefield.
+While he was still insensate after the attack, someone had taken down the air witch and a couple of the others, but the remaining enemy forces hadn’t lost their determination, even though there were only a handful left.
 That didn’t bode well.
 A couple were crouched down behind liquid stone barriers, but some moved to run off to the side.
-They were not fleeing in panic.
+They didn’t appear to be fleeing in panic.

-When Oliver drew a deep breath to shout again for their people to retreat back into Knave Knoll, throwing himself into a coughing fit.
+Oliver drew a deep breath to shout again for their people to retreat into Knave Knoll, throwing himself into a coughing fit.
 They needed to hurry, because he was worried about the enemy circling around to come at them from the sides, or even try to cut them off entirely.
 But Huntley understood this as well, and it was he who shouted the order, saving Oliver the pain.

-He turned and moved with the others over the canal, every step sending a spike of knee-trembling pain up through his leg.
+Together, he and his remaining men moved over the canal, every step sending a spike of knee-trembling pain up through his leg.
 The front doors of Knave Knoll opened, waiting for them to reach it.
-Safety was close at hand.

-Oliver turned at the sound of splashing water behind them.
+Oliver instinctively glanced back at the sound of splashing water behind them.
 When he saw the group arriving, shooting along the waters of the canal itself at the speed of a galloping horse, for just a moment he thought that the reinforcements he’d called for had come up with some strange and innovative new method of travel.

 That moment was over faster than the blink of an eye, as he immediately realized they weren’t his reinforcements at all.
 They were the enemy’s.

-Stopping before the bridge, a huge water elemental clambering up out of the canal.
-Elementally imbued liquid made up the body of a great sea turtle, swirling a serene, crystalline blue with little streaks of rust red concentrating around its shell.
+Stopping before the bridge, a huge water elemental clambered out of the canal.
+Elementally imbued liquid made up the body of a great sea turtle, swirling a serene, crystalline blue with streaks of rust red concentrating around its shell.

 Eight more enemies sat upon its transparent back.
-Its witch rode in a strange saddle at the base of its neck, while the others clutched on wherever they could find a grip.
+Its witch rode in a strange saddle at the base of its neck, while the others clung on wherever they could find a grip.

 The sea turtle’s paddle-like flippers were poorly suited to walking on land, but as its human cargo hopped off, it rose into the air, floating as if it were in the water.
-On the mundane plane, such a stunt must have taken quite a lot of energy to maintain.
+On the mundane plane, such a stunt must take quite a lot of energy to maintain.